 Learning and Memory: From Brain to Behavior

-The facts you have learned across your lifetime and your memories for personal experiences make each one of us unique, as humans.
+The facts we have learned as humans across our lifetime and our memories of personal experiences make each one of us unique.
 Consider, however, how one’s sense of self would be affected if they were unable to form new such memories?
 At a more basic level, how could animals survive if they were unable to learn from their experiences?
 This course will offer students the opportunity to explore the field’s current understanding of learning and memory processes gained largely from both human and animal research.

-The main objectives of this course are to: 1.)
-Explore the science of learning and memory 2.)
-Describe and differentiate, at multiple different levels, the bases of various learning and memory processes 3.)
-Appreciate the importance and complexities of such processes.
+The main objectives of this course are to: first, to explore the science of learning and memory, second, to describe and differentiate, at multiple different levels, the bases of various learning and memory processes, and finally, to appreciate the importance and complexities of such processes.

 •be able to describe and differentiate the various types of learning and memory and the brain regions that underlie these different processes.